contensis/contensis.github.io/voiceandtone-src/grammar-punctuation/README.md

 ## Quotation marks
 Quotation marks only mark quotes.
 Don't use them to draw attention to a "word."
 Use italics (\<em> ... \</em>) when you need to indicate a specific *word*.
 We use the British system of quotes, using a single quote, then a double for a quote within a quote:

-Jon Lewis said: 'I asked him whether he liked it, and he said: "Yes, indeed I do."'
+*Jon said: 'I asked him whether he liked it, and he said: "Yes, indeed I do."'*

 Use blockquotes when quoting more than a line or two – this is common in testimonials.